 - Citizen Mindscapes – analyzing social media communications (in Finnish) (in English)

-- Methodology Centre for Research, Faculty of Social Sciences
+- Centre for Social Data Science (CSDS), Faculty of Social Sciences

 - Legal Tech Lab at the Faculty of Law